temavladin/temavladin.github.io/content/_index.md

     design:
       columns: '1'
       style: 'font-size: 0.5em;'
+#  - block: collection
+#    id: posts
+#    content:
+#      title: '<h1 style="text-align: center; font-size: 0.7em;">Поздравления</h1>'
+#      subtitle: ''
+#      text: ''
+#      # Choose how many pages you would like to display (0 = all pages)
+#      count: 2
+#      # Filter on criteria
+#      filters:
+#        # The folders to display content from
+#        folders:
+#          - main
+#        author: ""
+#        category: ""
+#        tag: ""
+#        publication_type: ""
+#        featured_only: false
+#        exclude_featured: false
+#        exclude_future: false
+#        exclude_past: false
+#      # Choose how many pages you would like to offset by
+#      # Useful if you wish to show the first item in the Featured widget
+#      offset: 0
+#      # Field to sort by, such as Date or Title
+#      sort_by: 'Date'
+#      sort_ascending: false
+#    design:
+#      # Choose a listing view
+#      view: article-grid
+#      columns: 2
   - block: collection
-    id: posts
+    id: news
     content:
-      title: '<h1 style="text-align: center; font-size: 0.7em;">Поздравления</h1>'
+      title: '<h1 style="text-align: center; font-size: 0.7em;">Последние заметки</h1>'
       subtitle: ''
       text: ''
+      # Page type to display.
+E.g. post, talk, publication...
+      page_type: post
       # Choose how many pages you would like to display (0 = all pages)
-      count: 2
+      count: 3
       # Filter on criteria
       filters:
-        # The folders to display content from
-        folders:
-          - main
         author: ""
         category: ""
         tag: ""
-        publication_type: ""
-        featured_only: false
         exclude_featured: false
         exclude_future: false
         exclude_past: false
+        publication_type: ""
       # Choose how many pages you would like to offset by
-      # Useful if you wish to show the first item in the Featured widget
       offset: 0
-      # Field to sort by, such as Date or Title
-      sort_by: 'Date'
-      sort_ascending: false
+      # Page order: descending (desc) or ascending (asc) date.
+      order: desc
     design:
-      # Choose a listing view
+      # Choose a layout view
-      view: article-grid
+      view: date-title-summary
-      columns: 2
+      # Reduce spacing
+      spacing:
+        padding: [0, 0, 0, 0]
   - block: collection
     id: news
     content:
-      title: '<h1 style="text-align: center; font-size: 0.7em;">Последние записи</h1>'
+      title: '<h1 style="text-align: center; font-size: 0.7em;">Новые записи в тетрадях</h1>'
       subtitle: ''
       text: ''
       # Page type to display.
 E.g. post, talk, publication...
-      page_type: post
+      page_type: docs
       # Choose how many pages you would like to display (0 = all pages)
-      count: 4
+      count: 3
       # Filter on criteria
       filters:
         author: ""